AnilCharles96/yt_channel_downloader/README.md

 # Description
 If you are looking for a youtube video downloader that downloads the entire playlist of a channel for offline watching then this is for you.
 Download videos of playlist and store them in their corresponding playlist name folder. works on both windows and mac

+# Warning
+Aware of an issue where downloading is saved in c:/ for windows users and skipping videos without retrying

 # Installation
 Download python from the following link and make sure to set the python path in environment variables.